 - No ‘guest’ checkout option

 - Lack of customer support

-While this may sound obvious, many stores work on a just in time policy with their suppliers rather than hold too much stock themselves.
+Whilst this may sound obvious, many stores work on a just-in-time policy with their suppliers.
 It’s always prudent to check and potentially lock down availability from your supplier chain to ensure they can meet potential demand and completed purchases from your website.

 Shoppers are more impatient these days.
 Your ability to deliver on time is essential at times like this.

 In strategy number 2, I closed the section by mentioning the number of failed shopping cart transactions.
 If this event was to occur this year, why not establish a backstop system?
 For any shopping cart transaction that failed, you need an automated email to the proposed buyer setting up a second chance to complete the transaction by following a link.

 Make this buying system simple for the shopper.
 If you add multiple steps they will walk, so the message is to keep your system simple and as automated as possible.